Checking and editing the details of a calendar event

 @State private var showEditor = false

-instance to manage event loading, creation, and other processing, as well as variables to select an event and control the presentation of the viewing and editing/creation screen.
+instance to manage event loading and creation, as well as properties to select an event and control the presentation of the viewing and editing/creation views.

 List(coordinator.appointments, id: \.eventIdentifier) { item in